 Colorado Springs, CO

 If you have any stage of gum disease, you should have a proper periodontal maintenance plan in place.
-At SmileCOS Dentistry, we work closely with all of our patients to ensure that they properly care for their teeth after a deep cleaning or scaling and root planing.
+At SmileCOS Dentistry, Andrew Miller, DDS and Francisco Darquea, DDS work closely with all of our patients to ensure that they properly care for their teeth after a deep cleaning or scaling and root planing.
 The right periodontal maintenance plan can keep gum disease away, but neglecting your teeth even after a deep cleaning, can bring the gum disease right back.

 Scaling and Root Planing

 The first step in your periodontal maintenance plan is to have scaling and root planing performed.
 This deep cleaning gets beneath the gum line and cleans the roots of your teeth.
 The scaling portion of the procedure removes the bacteria and debris that accumulated beneath the gum line.
 The root planing refers to the smoothing process, we administer to the tooth’s roots to calm them down after the infection.
 Once our dentists complete this step, you have a bacteria, plaque, and tartar-free mouth, but now you have to keep it up, or the gum disease could return.

 As a part of our periodontal maintenance plan, we offer deep cleanings.
 Unlike the standard prophylaxis, a deep cleaning goes beyond the surface of the teeth; it cleans the pockets that form in between the teeth and the gums.
 These pockets are where bacteria, tartar and plaque buildup and cause gum disease.
 A standard cleaning only cleans the top, front, and back surfaces of the teeth.